valerio-vaccaro/Bluon_dump/README.md

 ```

 ## Usage
-Just call the script directly or via python, you will need to specify a key for authentication (use the one present in the link in the email sent to you when you enter or exit a specific zone).
+Just call the script directly or via python, you will need to specify a key for authentication (use the one present in the link in the email sent to you when you enter or exit a specific zone or the parameter `s` passed to `load_coords.php` page).

 ```
 python bluon_dump.py --help